Transipedia/dekupl-annotation/README.md

       -s,--stranded       RNA-Seq is strand-specific.
       -p,--deg-padj       padj diff. gene threshold (default : 0.05)
       --max-splice-length
-                          Splice with greater length are considered as chimeric junctions (default $max_splice_length) --contig-color INT  Contig color mode (default 1):
+                          Splice with greater length are considered as chimeric junctions (default 1000000) --contig-color INT  Contig color mode (default 1):
                             1 : contigs on forward strand are in red (contigs on reverse strand are in blue) 2 : contigs on forward strand are in blue (contigs on reverse strand are in red)